FreeCAD/FreeCAD-documentation/wiki/FEM_EquationMagnetodynamic.md

 -    **Lagrange Gauge Penalization Coefficient**: See Elmer [Elmer models manual](http://www.elmerfem.org/blog/documentation/), section *Computation of Magnetic Fields in 3D* for info.

--    **Quadratic Approximation**: Enables second-order approximation of driving current.
+-    **Quadratic Approximation**: Enables second-order approximation of driving current.**Note:** The default order of [Gmsh meshes](FEM_MeshGmshFromShape.md) in FreeCAD is 2nd order.
+When using 2nd order meshes, it is mandatory to set this option to *true*.
+Otherwise you will get this error: *ERROR:: GetEdgeBasis: Can\'t handle but linear elements, sorry.*However, for most applications, a 1st order mesh is sufficient.
+An exception is the case when an Isocontour filter should be applied to visualize the results.
+In this case using a 2nd order mesh and thus setting **Quadratic Approximation** to *true* is recommended.

 -    **Static Conductivity**: See Elmer [Elmer models manual](http://www.elmerfem.org/blog/documentation/), section *Computation of Magnetic Fields in 3D* for info.